 With the stakeholder map in hand, staff at The Prosperity Agenda facilitated in-depth conversations with 25 community members including: residents, business leaders, philanthropists, government officials, policy advocates, and educators.
 Based on these conversations, we summarized what we heard into ten ideas to make progress on racial equity (Figure 2).

 Using a survey, we then asked a broader, more diverse group of community members to rate the ideas by importance, feasibility, and impact.
 These efforts paid off as we heard back from 144 community members, all living with low incomes.
 Based on those conversations and results, we refined our design question and produced the New Orleans Community Insights Report.

 Synthesizing Community Priorities: New Orleans Community Insights Report

-The New Orleans Community Insights Report includes varied perspectives, but taken together they tell a collective story about racism in New Orleans.
+The New Orleans Community Insight Report (April 2021) includes varied perspectives, but taken together they tell a collective story about racism in New Orleans.
 The report offers a blend of first-person insights and quotes with relevant secondary data about economic conditions and racial inequities.
 It is grounded in the knowledge of critical, local stakeholders.

 We choose to format our insights as a newspaper, an information source that most people are familiar with, to demonstrate credibility, without being intimidating.
 One of the goals of the Community Insights Report is to share information that is not usually heard.